-- Almond Butter: Ground almonds are for making almond butter.
-It offers a nutty substitute for people who are allergic to peanuts.
+- Almond Butter: Ground almonds are used for making almond butter.
+This nut butter variety offers an excellent substitute for people who are allergic to peanuts

 - Appenzeller Cheese: Three to six months is the average age of Appenzeller cheese.
 A nutty flavor, the aromas from herbal rub become more amplified, spicy overtones.

 - Abbruzze Cheese Spread: Abbruzze cheese spread is the traditional spicy treat of the Italian Market, packed with plenty of red chiles and zesty garlic.

 - Añejo Cheese: Añejo Enchilado is an aged Mexican cheese made of goat milk and usually made from cow’s milk.

 - Asiago Cheese: Asiago cheese is a cow’s milk cheese from Italy with a flavor similar to Parmesan but creamier and nuttier.

 - Algae Milk: Algae milk is made from microalgae-based algalin flour, creating healthier products with more protein and less saturated fat.

 - Almond Milk: Almond milk is made from water and filtered almonds.
 It is a plant-based beverage, naturally lactose and dairy-free.
 And there are a few tips to enhance your almond milk’s taste with various ingredients, for example, vanilla, honey, spices, etc.

 Herbs & Spices

 - Allspice: Allspice is a spice produced from the dried berries of the myrtle plant Pimenta dioica.
 If it is not easy to buy allspice, you can try other allspice alternatives like cinnamon, nutmeg, cloves, etc. But you need to know the appropriate ratio for these replacements.